-He is still a bit insecure as a novice child: he picks up a raspberry from the plant, brings it slowly to a basket and lets it go.
-It takes a minute to delay, a long time for a machine costing almost € 1 million in development, but Robocrop will be the future in fruit harvesting.
+He is still a bit insecure as a novice child: he picks up a raspberry from the plant, takes it slowly to a basket and lets it go.
+It takes a minute to pay, a long time for a machine costing almost € 1 million in development, but Robocrop will be the future in fruit harvesting.

 1m, robotic arm and wheels, the metal dude started his tests on a farm in West Sussex and a location in China (there he focuses on tomatoes and cauliflower): guided by sensors and 3D cameras, Robocrop uses a form of AI to perfect its grip on individual fruits simply by analyzing its shape (it takes about 10 seconds to evaluate it).